- 8110 School Building Safety

 Suspension from Transportation

-If a student does not conduct himself/herself properly on a bus, the bus driver is expected to bring such misconduct to the building principal’s attention.
-Students who become a serious disciplinary problem may have their riding privileges suspended for up to five (5) days by the building principal or his/her designee.
-In such cases, the student’s parent will become responsible for seeing that his or her child gets to and from school safely.
+If a student does not conduct oneself properly on a bus, the bus driver is expected to bring such misconduct to the building principal’s attention.
+Students who become a serious disciplinary problem may have their riding privileges suspended for up to five (5) days by the building principal or designee.
+In such cases, the student’s parent/guardian will become responsible for seeing that the child gets to and from school safely.
 Should the suspension from transportation amount to a suspension from attendance, the District will make appropriate arrangements to provide for the student’s education.
 A student subjected to a suspension from transportation is not entitled to a full hearing pursuant to Education Law §3214.
-However, the student and the student’s parent will be provided with a reasonable opportunity for an informal conference with the building principal or the principal’s designee to discuss the conduct and the penalty involved.
+However, the student and the student’s parent/guardian will be provided with a reasonable opportunity for an informal conference with the building principal or the principal’s designee to discuss the conduct and the penalty involved.

 The Board of Education recognizes its responsibility to maintain and improve discipline and to ensure the safety and welfare of its staff and students on school transportation vehicles.
 After having carefully considered the rights of privacy with the district’s duty to ensure discipline for the health, welfare, and safety of staff and students on school transportation vehicles, the Board supports the use of video cameras on its school buses.
 Video cameras may be used to monitor student behavior on school vehicles transporting students to and from school or extracurricular activities.
 Students found violating bus conduct rules will be subject to disciplinary action in accordance with the district’s Code of Conduct.
 The district shall comply with all applicable state and federal laws related to personal records when the district is considering keeping the recording.
 Although video recordings will be used primarily for the purpose of evidence for maintaining discipline, the district may use the recordings for any other purpose it deems appropriate.

-e.
-Maintain positive communication with students and parents.
+- Maintain positive communication with students and parents/guardians.

 Adults, including non-staff members, shall be permitted to ride school buses when assisting in the supervision of the students, such as in field trips.
 Transportation of other adults for their convenience is prohibited.